Tails86/greplica/README.md

 - The -D, --devices option is not supported and no support is planned.
 All inputs are handled as file streams only, and there is no way to adjust this.
+- The -P, --perl-regexp option is currently not supported, but support may be added in the future.
+- The -T, --initial-tab option currently doesn't work as well as it does in grep.
+- Context currently cannot be given as raw number -NUM, but support may be added in the future.
 - The Python module re is internally used for all regular expressions.
 The inputted regular expression is modified only when basic regular expressions are used.
 See --help for more information.

 ## Development Roadmap

-This module is considered "feature complete" but is still in "beta" testing.
-The following steps are left in order to harden the implementation before releasing 1.0.0
+This module is considered "feature complete" as far as features planned for initial release, but this is still in "beta" testing.
+The following steps are left in order to harden the implementation before releasing 1.0.0:

 - Implement unit tests for all features
 - Add CI workflow

+Future planned work includes the following:

+- Try to support perl regex syntax
+- Fix tab option
+- Implement -NUM options
+- Optionally return matching lines when Grep.execute() is called from a library

 ## Contribution